Rydberg atom: Current research directions

-Since 2000's Rydberg atoms research encompasses broadly five directions: sensing, quantum optics, quantum computation, quantum simulation and quantum matters.
+Since 2000's Rydberg atoms research encompasses broadly five directions: sensing, quantum optics, quantum computation, quantum simulation and Rydberg states of matter.
 High electric dipole moments between Rydberg atomic states are used for radio frequency and terahertz sensing and imaging, including non-demolition measurements of individual microwave photons.
 Electromagnetically induced transparency was used in combination with strong interactions between two atoms excited in Rydberg state to provide medium that exhibits strongly nonlinear behaviour at the level of individual optical photons.
 The tuneable interaction between Rydberg states, enabled also first quantum simulation experiments.

 In October 2018, the United States Army Research Laboratory publicly discussed efforts to develop a super wideband radio receiver using Rydberg atoms.
 In March 2020, the laboratory announced that its scientists analysed the Rydberg sensor's sensitivity to oscillating electric fields over an enormous range of frequencies—from 0 to 1012 Hertz (the spectrum to 0.3mm wavelength).
 The Rydberg sensor can reliably detect signals over the entire spectrum and compare favourably with other established electric field sensor technologies, such as electro-optic crystals and dipole antenna-coupled passive electronics.